I feel like the only time I blog is when I have a baby, so most probably this will be my last one until next year:D Just kidding…but probably not☺️

-So, come Thursday I felt great, just very ready to meet our little lady.
-The whole drive I just rubbed my belly and kept thinking about being a family of 5 and how excited Norah and Charlie were to meet their little sister!
-Norah kept telling me she was going to cath Ada and pull her out, but I’ll talk more about that later!
-So Rebecca decided to check me before stripping my membranes and I will never forget the look in her eyes:D She looked at me with these huge eyes and was like, “Amanda!
+Sunday morning, January 31, I woke up and felt so weird.
+I was nauseous and dizzy and couldn’t stop cleaning… I was nesting to the max!
+I called my midwife and she decided to come check on me.
+Everything looked great, I was in tiptop shape and I asked her to go ahead and check me just to see if I was dilated at all.
+To our surprise, I was a 6!
+I wasn’t having any contractions that I could feel so she just told me to let her know if I progressed at all.
+Thursday, February 4th I felt great!
+Just very pregnant and very ready to meet our little lady.
+We had an appt with our midwife and the whole drive there I just rubbed my belly and kept thinking about being a family of 5 and how excited Norah and Charlie were to meet their little sister!
+Norah kept telling me she was going to catch Ada and pull her out during labor, and she was just so excited!!
+At our visit, our midwife decided to check me since I tend to dilate pretty good before birth and I will never forget the look in her eyes:D She looked at me with these huge eyes and was like, “Amanda!
 Amanda!
 How are you not feeling these contractions?!
 You’re having one right now!”
 She then looked at her apprentice, looked back at me and was like, “Um, you’re dilated to a 9!”
 What the what?!
 I was dilated to a 9, baby was at a +1 station and I wasn’t feeling my contractions?!
 SO weird.
-We decided stripping my membranes would not be necessary and that we would head home and she would head over a little later to deliver Ada that day!!!
+Our midwife lives an hour from us and I remeber her laughing and was like, let’s head to your place and have a baby☺️

-We would fill the tub, drain the tub, repeat…I am pretty sure we tried every midwife trick there is.
-After trying everything from essential oils, a full bottle of chaulophyllum, a few different herbs, 2 different meds, rest, squats, and even playing tag with Norah and Charlie around the house, nothing seemed to get my contractions strong enough.
+We tried everything we could think of my favorite was playing an intense game of tag with Norah and Charlie around the house.
+But nothing seemed to get my contractions strong enough.
+Like, I’m running around my house, in a robe, dilated to a 10, playing tag with the girls, but like labor just wasn’t happening.
 Most labor inducing techniques involve ripening the cervix but I was fully dilated so it was like…what the heck is happening?!
 We decided the next step would be breaking my water… Welp, guess what?
 This didn’t work either!… Like, that bag was so thick we couldn’t pop it.
-My midwife encouraged me to eat lots of oranges with as much pericarp during my pregnancy as I could to strengthen .
-We joked that I shouldn’t have eaten that many since apparently it definitely made my bag of waters strong!
+My midwife encouraged me to eat lots of oranges with as much pericarp during my pregnancy as I could to strengthen everything.
+We joked that I shouldn’t have eaten that many since apparently it definitely worked!

-So, after a day full of trying to induce labor, laughter, good conversation, delicious pizza’s sent from a sweet friend in Colorado (Thanks Lacee!) we decided to call it a night.
-I remember Rebecca asking me what I felt like I wanted to do and just crying because I was so tired and so confused…Chris held me…Reminded me of how strong I was and that I had this…Rebecca held me and whispered encouraging words to me and then everyone came over, laid hands on me and prayed.
+So, after a day full of trying to induce labor, laughter, good conversation, amazing lattes made by Chris, delicious pizza’s sent from a sweet friend in Colorado (Thanks Lacee!) we decided to call it a night.
+I remember Rebecca asking me what I felt like I wanted to do and just started crying because I was so tired and so confused…Chris held me…Reminded me of how strong I was and that I had this…Rebecca held me and whispered encouraging words to me and then everyone came over, laid hands on me and prayed.
 It was amazing.
-I felt such peace and security and the presence of the Holy Spirit in such a special way🧡
+I felt such peace and security and the presence of the Lord in such a special way🧡

 I mentioned above how badly Norah wanted to help or at least witness the birth of Ada and I wanted this so badly too, but it just didn’t happen.
 After such a long day, we decided that maybe it would be best for Norah and Charlie to go to Grandma and Grandpa’s for the evening so Chris and I could get some rest and wake up ready to go!
 I was super bummed, but also felt like we needed to do it this way.
 The next morning I woke up, still dilated to a 10 and was beyond ready to meet our little lady!

 We were determined to get my water to break so we decided to go to the bedroom and make it happen!
-Everybody huddled in my bedroom, I think at this point there were 8 of us, and when I was having a hard contraction, I was told to push!
-A few times of doing this and my water BURST!
-Like, sprayed me in the face and everyone around me kind of burst.
-I remember laughing, and then getting a contraction that was like the mother of all contractions!
-Up until this point, my contractions were almost painless.
-I would have a few minutes of some painful contractions followed by hours of nothing… It was emotionally so strange and draining because they would start to get a little more painful and I would think, “this is it!
+Everybody huddled around my bed, I think at this point there were 8 of us, and we finally got my water to break!
+What I should say, is my water BURST!
+Like, sprayed me and everyone around me kind of burst.😂 Sorry about spraying you with birth fluids, friends😂😭 I remember laughing, and then getting a contraction that was like the mother of all contractions!
+Up until this point, my contractions were painless.
+I would have a few minutes of some soft contractions followed by hours of nothing… It was emotionally so strange and draining because they would start to get a little more intense and I would think, “This is it!
 Here we go!” and then nothing.
 But this contraction, I knew she was coming and FAST!

-This is another area where I am so incredibly thankful for the extra time, care, consideration and attention that you receive with a homebirth midwife.
-Rebecca realized that Ada was coming out with a Nuchal hand.
+This is another area where I am so incredibly thankful for the extra time, care, consideration, and attention that you receive with a well-seasoned, very attentive midwife.
+Rebecca had a hunch and thought maybe Ada might be trying to exit with a Nuchal hand.
 It’s not what it sounds like.
-Her hands were great!
-This just means that she was crowing with her hand on her head with her elbow bent out wanting to exit at the same time as her head!
+She was crowing with her hand on her head with her elbow bent out wanting to exit at the same time as her head!
 Think Burt Reynolds 1972 centerfold style.
-She was just wanting to arrive with extra class but this class is not so great for your lady biz, and we realized this was the reason my pushing felt so weird.
+She was just wanting to arrive with extra class, but this class is not so great for your lady biz, and we realized this was the reason my pushing felt so weird.

 I will never forget the sensation or that moment when each one of my ladies first laid on my chest!
-Reaching down and picking your own baby up and out of yourself and up onto your chest yourself in a sensation that is truly incredible!
+Reaching down and pulling your own baby up and out of yourself and onto your chest yourself is a sensation that is truly incredible!
 I exclaimed, “You’re here!
 You’re here!”
 I remember kissing her, looking at her hands which were so small in comparison to her sisters, and looking into her face and just being in awe of how perfect she was.
 Her pouty lips, her dimpled chin, her soft brown hair.
 I remember looking at Chris and smiling and having this funny sense of relief and while he didn’t say anything, in my head he was laughing and saying, “FINALLY!” 🥰 2 days of being dilated to a 10 is a serious tease!😳